jraqula/s3-resource/README.md

 specified, the new file will be uploaded to the directory that the regex searches in.
 If `versioned_file` is specified, the new file will be uploaded as a new version of that file.

+Before uploading, the file will be signed and a signature file will be uploaded to `signatures_bucket`.
+If your `signatures_bucket` is the same as your `bucket` you must provide a `signature_postfix` to distinguish the signature's filename.
+The signing key provided in the `private_key` param will be used for signing.

 #### Parameters